19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (b) which are not referable to the provision of property or services;

-“deposit-taking business” has the same meaning as in section 4B of the Banking Act (Cap.
-19);
+“deposit-taking business” has the same meaning as in section 4B of the Banking Act;

 “depositor” means any person who is entitled to repayment of a deposit, whether or not the deposit is made by him;